Flynderupgård: History

-Flynderupgård was originally a farm but converted into a country house in the beginning of the 19th century.
+Flynderupgård was originally a farm but was converted into a country house in the beginning of the 19th century.
 The main building was adapted in its current style in 1915–20.

 Exhibition

 The museum comprises two large local collections.
-One of them is a collections of artifacts compiled by teacher at Rspergærde School Arne Meyling in the period between 1954 and the 1970s.
+One is a collections of artifacts compiled by teacher at Rspergærde School Arne Meyling in the period between 1954 and the 1970s.
 The other is a collection of artefacts aelated to fishing which was donated to the museum by architect Per Christiansen.

 The main building contains a recreation of a historic grocery store as well as a living room.
 The museum also arranges special exhibitions several times a year.

 Garden

 The garden is a recreation of the garden as it would appear in the 1920s.
-In association with the garden is a sculpture walk as well as several -free-standing sculptures by the sculptor Karl Otto Johansen.
+In association with the garden is a sculpture walk as well as several free-standing sculptures by the sculptor Karl Otto Johansen.

 Frilandskulturcentret Flynderupgård

-In association to the museum is Frilandskulturcentret Flynderupgård which keeps of farm animals cultivate a five hectares piece of land in the same way as it was done in the 120s.
-The farm animals are all traditional Danish breeds such as such as Rød Dansk Malkerace cattle Dansk Landrace pige and.
+In association to the museum is Frilandskulturcentret Flynderupgård which keeps farm animals and cultivates a five hectares piece of land in the same way as it was done in the 1920s.
+The farm animals are all traditional Danish breeds such as such as Rød Dansk Malkerace cattle Dansk Landrace pig and.

-Restaurant
+Cultural references

-Folkestuen serves traditional Danish as it was prepared in the 1920s.
+The building was used as a location in the films 5 Raske piger (1933), De bør forelske Dem (1935), and Plat eller krone (1937).